SonQBChau/RFIDTapPoint/README.md

 ```
 git clone https://github.com/jgarff/rpi_ws281x
 ```
 In this directory are on the one hand some C files included, which can be easily compiled.
-The example code for this is easy to understand.
 In order to use them in Python, we need to compile them:
 ```
 cd rpi_ws281x/
 sudo scons